Jacopo-brz/WDFsPlugin/README.md

 * Clone ro download the repository
 * Create a new basic-plugin in Projucer
-* Copy the .cpp and .h files in the source and build the project with your favourite IDE
+* Copy the .cpp and .h files in the Source and build the project with your favourite IDE

 ### Executing program

-Once you obtain the VST/VST3 file (following the previous steps) you have simply to open it with a DAW assigning it to a MIDI or audio channel.
+Once you obtain the VST/VST3 file (follow the previous steps) you have simply to open it in a DAW assigning it to a MIDI or audio channel.

 ## Authors